“Echoes From The Hill” documentary

 In post-slavery America, Black people needed to go somewhere they felt safe.
 They searched for a place to raise their families, live their lives, and have the fellowship of a community.
-In Arlington, many found what they needed in The Hill.
+In Arlington, many found what they needed in The Hill—a neighborhood for the city’s Black residents.
+In February 2022, a trailer was released for a forthcoming documentary called “Echoes From The Hill,” exploring what life was like for its residents.

 The Hill

 The Hill was a historic, five-block area of Arlington.
 Located northwest of the town’s original boundaries, its area included Sanford, West, Prairie, and Taylor streets.
-It was the only area designated for the city’s Black residents when racially segregated neighborhoods were common.
+It was the only area designated for the city’s Black residents when racially segregated neighborhoods were prevalent.
 During 1890-1950, The Hill experienced its most significant growth and prosperity.
-A vibrant community emerged, with homes, schools, and churches leading to grocery stores, restaurants, and nightclubs.
+A vibrant community emerged, with homes, schools, and churches co-existing with grocery stores, restaurants, and nightclubs.

 By the 1930s, the area started to shed its rural character, becoming more densely populated and urban as Arlington expanded.
 Yet as Arlington began to change, so did The Hill.
 The area began to dissolve after World War II.
-Fewer job opportunities were available for Black men and fewer places for their families to live.
 When nearby farmland was subdivided for housing, it enticed some residents of The Hill to pursue other housing opportunities.
-Desegregation also led residents to other areas, both in and out of Arlington, as Blacks could live in more places.
+Desegregation and other social changes eventually led residents to other areas, both in and out of Arlington, as Blacks could live in more places.

 The neighborhood’s legacy is complicated and bittersweet.
 It serves as a proud example for the city’s Black residents, yet conversely, it is also a reminder of the nation’s bitter racism and segregation.
-The story of The Hill is largely forgotten, until now.
+Despite being recognized with a Texas Historical Marker in 2006, the story of The Hill has been largely untold until now.

 “Echoes from The Hill” documentary